lucastomic/close_backend/docs/GUIDE.md

 Authenticates the user on the system.
 If the credentials are right it returns the Token to authenticate the next requests

-This is how the body of the request must look
+This is how the body of the request must look like

 ```
 {